iOS17/Ksign-iOS/README.md

 **- v1.3.2**
 What's Changed
 - Adjust 'Show Dylibs' to include injected dylibs located in the .app directory by @brynts in #27
-- Added selection in Library tab for bulk deletion
+- Added selection in the Library tab for bulk deletion
-- Fixed on automatically adding Tweaks in Tweaks folder
+- Fixed on automatically adding Tweaks in the Tweaks folder

 **- 1.3.1**
 - Added Delete after install feature - you can enable this in signing options
 - Add a new small icon under every app to indicate which repo it was from
 - Remake the Downloader
 - Added back the UI tint color customization
-- Added back option to change app icon
+- Added back the option to change the app icon
-- Updated Zsign to properly fix the unable to verify app integrity without replace the framework (thank you khcrysalis!)
+- Updated Zsign to properly fix the inability to verify app integrity without replacing the framework (thank you khcrysalis!)
 Clean up a bit UI